Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 FEMA National Risk Index

-Axes show percentile rankings relative to other Vermont towns, not raw dollar values or FEMA scores.
+Axes show percentile rankings relative to other Vermont towns, not raw dollar values or FEMA scores; bubble size represents population.
+If funding closely tracked measured need, points would cluster along a diagonal.

 Statewide Percentile Compared to VT Avg